nithyakr/repo-discovery/README.md

 }

 ```

+An [HTTP file](repositories.http) is added to simply execute a request and see the service in action

 ## 2. Internals

 Upon a user request, the service queries the github public api to fetch matching repos for the filter criteria